rsfellman/ds5100-finalproject-dbm4bj/README.md

 ### Game Class

-Gives the user the ability to roll one or more similar die.
+-Gives the user the ability to roll one or more similar die.
-The die should have the same number of sides and associated faces.
+-The die should have the same number of sides and associated faces.
-Game is initialized with a python list of one or more dice created from the die class.
+-Game is initialized with a python list of one or more dice created from the die class.
-Game gives the user the ability to "roll" the inputed dice a given number of times.
+-Game gives the user the ability to "roll" the inputed dice a given number of times.

-Methods:
+#### Methods:

+- **__init__**
+    - Initializer.
-- **__init__**:   Initializer.
-It takes an input of a python list of dice.
+    - Takes an input of a python list of dice.

+- **play**
-- **play**:   The user calls this method to "roll" the die.
+    - The user calls this method to "roll" the die.
 The user is able to specify the number of rolls.
-            The die are sampled, taking into account the given weights, for the number of rolls specified and the output is stored in a private dataframe.
+    - The die are sampled, taking into account the given weights, for the number of rolls specified and the output is stored in a private dataframe.

+- **show_last_play**
-- **show_last_play**: Method to see the results of their most recent play.
+    - Method to see the results of their most recent play.
-                    A dataframe of the results is returned.
+    - A dataframe of the results is returned.

-Attributes:
+#### Attributes:

+- **die_list**
-- **die_list**: Python list of dice, where each element of the list is a single die.
+    - Python list of dice where each element of the list is a single die.

-More on Methods Here:
+#### More on Game Methods:

-<ins>**__init__(self, dielist)**<ins>
+##### <ins>__init__(self, dielist)<ins>
 - Initializer for the Game class

 inputs:
+- dielist:
-- dielist:   Python list of dice created using the Die class.
+    - Python list of dice created using the Die class.
-            The die in die list should have the same number of sides and associated faces.
+    - The dice in die list should have the same number of sides and associated faces.
 outputs:
+- die_list:
-- dielist: Python list of dice, where each element of the list is a single die.
+    - Python list of dice, where each element of the list is a single die.